juadHamdan/state-budget-distribution/README.md

 So I didn't take out a calculator and wasted a few hours on the Knesset website to understand the distribution of the employee's taxes – I just used the website I had been working on for the past few days.

-If you want to gain insights and be aware of where everyone's money is going - go to https://lnkd.in/dcVZfCvk site and try it for yourself.
+If you want to gain insights and be aware of where everyone's money is going - go to https://lnkd.in/dcVZfCvk and try it for yourself.

 How does the site work?
 Enter your monthly salary and income tax credits, and you receive a breakdown (monthly/yearly) in NIS regarding the distribution of taxes you pay.